 Neuromuscular disorders affect nerves and muscles and disrupt the communication between the two.
 We treat many types of these conditions, including:

 Muscular dystrophy (MD) refers to a large group of diseases that cause muscle weakness and loss.
 Some types of MD appear early in life.
 Others are not diagnosed until later.
 Symptoms can include stumbling, waddling and trouble climbing stairs.
 Some children also develop scoliosis, a curvature of the spine.

 The most common type of MD is Duchenne muscular dystrophy.
 UW Health’s American Family Children’s Hospital is one of only a small number of centers in the country named a Certified Duchenne Care Center by Parent Project Muscular Dystrophy.
 This honor recognizes our commitment to quickly apply new research findings and provide the best care.

 A problem with a specific gene causes spinal muscular atrophy (SMA).
 It can lead to muscle weakness and a decrease in muscle size.
-Infants with SMA may not be able to crawl, walk, sit up or control their head movements.
-In severe cases, kids may also have problems breathing and swallowing.
+Infants with SMA might not be able to crawl, walk, sit up or control their head movements.
+In severe cases, kids also could have problems breathing and swallowing.

 Congenital myopathies refer to muscle conditions that are present at birth or appear early in life.
-Children with these disorders may appear “floppy” and might have trouble with breathing or feeding.
+Children with these disorders might appear “floppy” and could have trouble with breathing or feeding.

 Meet our team

 Neuromuscular disorders can affect children in many ways.
 To help us meet all your child’s needs, we use a team approach to care.
 Pediatric experts in orthopedics, pulmonary medicine and rehabilitation medicine work together to develop your child’s care plan and manage their treatment.
 They work with other specialists, including:

 Child life specialists